 You can assign a name to a hotspot in the editor.
 If you select a hotspot, the name input field is located all the way at the bottom of the editor panel, as on the image below:

 If you add an interactive card with a link to it - this will also be tracked.
 Those events are called card-link in the category list.
 You can browse them in the same way as the hotspot ones.
-The Event Action for link show the URL of the link itself, instead of a generic or custom name.
+The Event Action for a link shows the URL of the link itself, instead of a generic or custom name.

-In our experience, around 10-15% of visits can be go untracked for this reason.
+In our experience, around 10-15% of visits can go untracked for this reason.
 If you are interested in learning more, here's an in-depth article on this topic.

-If you see a discrepancy between the number of visits on Google Analytics and the number of views reported for each post on Kuula, this might be the reason, since our view counter is not impacted those mechanisms and is therefore more precise.
+If you see a discrepancy between the number of visits on Google Analytics and the number of views reported for each post on Kuula, this might be the reason, since our view counter is not impacted by those mechanisms and is therefore more precise.

 Google Analytics offers a very cool function to see visits as they happen.
 It's available under the Realtime > Overview menu section.

 There aren't a lot of practical applications for this, but it's fun to watch and can be useful to check if the tracking setup works ok.
 Just open this panel in one browser tab, click on your Kuula content in another and watch it show up!
 Typically it takes only a few seconds for GA to register a hit.

 Google Analytics is a very useful tool and offers an incredible amount of functions to analyze the data.
 This article merely scratches the surface.
 A good way to learn what GA can do for you is to explore the interface on your own.
 Google also provides free online courses at their GA Academy.

 This feature is available to Kuula Business subscribers.